How a turn actually runs.

 The roster · Eight domain specialists

-Each specialist is codenamed after the analytic tradition their domain draws on.
+Each one is codenamed after the analytic tradition their domain draws on.
 Each one is required to declare their own known biases when they file an estimate.
-The orchestrator watches the roster as a whole for the federation failure mode — when several specialists share the same blind spot, the federation can do worse than a single skeptical analyst.
+The orchestrator watches the roster as a whole for the federation failure mode: when several specialists share the same blind spot, the federation can do worse than a single skeptical analyst would.

 Friction.
 Fog.
 The gap between what an order says and what the engagement returns.
-Tracks missiles, ships, troops, aircraft losses, and the depth of every magazine on every side.
+Tracks missiles, aircraft losses, troop movements, ship attrition, and the depth of every magazine on every side.
+Spent the first three turns watching Israeli interceptor stocks collapse in slow motion.
+Reads every clean operational plan as something the other side will probably break.

-Known blind spot: tends to under-estimate how much risk the other side will accept.
+Known blind spot: tends to under-estimate how much risk the other side will actually accept.

 Counts days-of-supply before he counts anything else.
 Stockpiles, production rates, mobilization, what's actually getting through the chokepoints.
-When KARL says "we can sustain this," OMAR is the one who checks.
+When KARL says "we can sustain this," OMAR is the one who checks the spreadsheet.
+The Strategic Petroleum Reserve hitting effective zero around turn 7 was, in his framing, the actual headline.

 Known blind spot: defense-industry models tend to overstate how long production can keep up.

 Reads every coupled system as one tight binding away from cascade.
 Energy grids, transport, telecoms, payments, settlement.
-Brought the cascade language to the federation in turn zero and has never let it leave.
+Brought the cascade language to the federation in turn zero and never let it leave.
+Was the first one to notice that the Compact's parallel settlement system was changing the financial topology in a way the old banking-crisis classification couldn't see.

 Known blind spot: finance-sourced models assume crises stay contained when historically they don't.

 Signal versus noise.
 What you know versus what you think you know.
-Refuses to file an estimate without spelling out how the federation might be wrong about what it's looking at.
-Tracks attribution separately from likelihood.
+Refuses to file an estimate without spelling out how the federation could be wrong about what it's looking at.
+Tracks attribution separately from likelihood — by turn 8 the deepfake event volume had made attribution confidence on cyber operations effectively unreliable, and she flagged it.

 Known blind spot: Western intelligence usually thinks it sees the picture more clearly than it does.

 Treats the information environment as its own battlespace.
-Deepfakes, narrative collapse, cyber attacks on physical infrastructure.
+Deepfakes, narrative collapse, cyber attacks on physical infrastructure, election-window targeting.
 He and KARL have been arguing about whether information operations count as kinetic since turn one.
+By turn 10 the answer was "it doesn't matter, the same actors are doing both."

 Known blind spot: vendor-funded threat models overstate whatever the vendor sells against.